OpenDreamKit/OpenDreamKit.github.io/_posts/2017-08-26-live-documents-workshop.md

     - math-in-the-middle
 ---

-[OpenDreamKit is hosting a workshop on live structured documents to take place at Simula Research Laboratory in Oslo, Norway from Monday 16.
-October to Friday 21.
+[OpenDreamKit](http://opendreamkit.org) is hosting a workshop on live structured documents to take place at Simula Research Laboratory in Oslo, Norway from Monday 16.
+October to Friday 20.
 October.

 The workshop is dedicated to various aspects of live documents, including: